Wouldn’t it be great to have insider expertise while we’re taking care of ourselves or making a decision related to healthcare services?

 Fear, anxiety, and worry is normal.
 But, I help them recognize it is ok to get professional help if it is needed, for example, if they become depressed, etc.

-Sleep is so important.
+Sleep is so important to manage stress.
 I go a lot into sleep hygiene.
-I encourage a dark cool room with no electronics.
+I encourage a dark, cool room with no electronics.
 If they wake up at night – I tell them to read but not ‘on’ something – not on iPad w blue light.
-If they have an Echo, I tell them to ask Alexa to play crickets on a sleep timer for 1 ½ hr.
+If they have an Echo, I encourage them to ask Alexa to play crickets on a sleep timer for 1 ½ hr.

 They can put lavender oil in a Diffuser.